 On successful completion of this module students should be able to:

-* Explain the role of destinations and attractions in the tourism system;
+* Explain and evaluate the role of marketing research in tourism;

 |Skills Type||Skills details|